Garlic Butter Potatoes

 Tips for the Best Garlic Butter Potatoes

-What I love most about this dish is how the garlic butter infuses every bite with rich, savory flavor.
+What I love most about this potato recipe is how the garlic butter infuses every bite with rich, savory flavor.
+And since you'll add it at the end, you don't have to worry about the garlic burning!

 • Use plenty of garlic.
 The recipe calls for 3 to 4 minced cloves.
 But you can add a fifth clove if you want.
-As I frequently mention, there’s no such thing as too much garlic.
+As I frequently mention, there’s no such thing as too much garlic!

 • Add extra herbs.
 Garlic isn’t the only thing you can add to the butter sauce.
 Italian seasoning, thyme, rosemary, cayenne, basil, chili flakes, etc., would all work well.

-• Don’t overcrowd.
+• Don’t overcrowd!
 There should be space between each piece and no overlap.
 If you overcrowd the baking sheet, the potato skins won’t crisp properly.

 Sheet pan with garlic butter potatoes sprinkled with parmesan cheese.